Katie Stephens

 Introduction

-In TLATA proceedings, Katie has experience acting at early neutral evaluation and at trial in disputes between former cohabitees.
-She is also instructed at the pre-action stage, advising in conference and drafting particulars of claim and Part 36 offers.
+In TLATA proceedings, Katie is instructed in trials, early neutral evaluations and directions hearings involving disputes between former cohabitees.
+She also provides advice at the pre-action stage and drafts particulars of claim and part 36 offers.

 Katie regularly advises and represents clients at all stages of financial remedy proceedings, from first directions appointments and financial dispute resolution hearings to multi-day final hearings and enforcement applications.
-She has recently been instructed in cases involving trusts and personal injury settlements.
+Her work includes cases involving trusts and personal injury settlements.

-In care proceedings, Katie acts at all hearings, from interim care order to final hearing.
+In care proceedings, Katie acts at all stages of hearing, from interim care order to final hearing.
 She has also appeared in the High Court in a deprivation of liberty case concerning secure accommodation.

-Alongside her practice, Katie contributes to the Financial Remedies Journal, writing case summaries of recent judgments.
+Alongside her practice, Katie contributes to the Financial Remedies Journal, writing both articles and case summaries of recent judgments.

 Prior to pupillage, Katie worked as a paralegal for a local authority, assisting with deprivation of liberty and care proceedings from PLO to final hearing.
-She also worked as a research assistant to Dr Rob George on his book, Wards of Court and the Inherent Jurisdiction, published in 2024.
+She also worked as a research assistant to Dr Rob George on his book, Wards of Court and the Inherent Jurisdiction (2024).

-In her spare time, Katie enjoys dance lessons, crafting, and spending time with her cat!
-She also volunteers with Bridging the Bar, an organisation that supports students becoming barristers from underrepresented groups at the bar, and mentors law students at the University of Reading and University of Nottingham.
+Katie volunteers with Bridging the Bar, an organisation that supports students becoming barristers from underrepresented groups at the bar, and mentors law students at the University of Reading and University of Nottingham.

 Education